 No medical provider was present when she went into labor and her requests to go to the hospital were denied by the staff.
 She then asked to be put among other inmates for emotional support but she was moved into a solitary cell.
 When an ambulance was called, the paramedics looked at the doctor on duty to help deliver the baby, but the doctor refused.

 If this suit is true, this is a clear-cut case of medical neglect that caused the death of a child due to something completely preventable.
-We hope that the plaintiff receives enough compensation to be made whole after such a harrowing incident.
+The plaintiff should receive enough compensation to be made whole after such a harrowing incident.

 A man from Shoreham, UK, was born with his umbilical cord around his neck in 1973.
 The result was cerebral palsy.
 But he hasn’t let that stop him.
-Patrick Souiljaert has become an author, a motivational speaker, a meditation teacher, and now a sailor.
-The Argus reports.
+Patrick Souiljaert has become an author, a motivational speaker, a meditation teacher, and now a sailor, according to The Argus.

 The organization pairs people with disabilities with experienced sailors who volunteer to provide lessons on special boats.
 Many members are former sailors who have become disabled and still want to enjoy the water.